Akshit028/All-Nikes/README.md

 During this project, I've picked up important skills and a better understanding of complex ideas, which improved my logical thinking.

-## 💭 Issues

-- Website is not responsive.
-- There is no user login page or authentication.
-- There is no external database.
-- There is no admin panel.
-- There is no secure payment checkout.

 ### 📸 Demo Images